 For me, the question about whether this is “worth it” comes down to the hand-built lightsaber itself plus the overarching experience at Savi’s Workshop.
 As you’ll read in the review that follows, we were absolutely blown away by the show component of Savi’s Workshop and have zero regrets that we did it.
 The workshop itself along with having a nighttime lightsaber battle below the Millennium Falcon rank highly among the things we did in Star Wars: Galaxy’s Edge.

 However, value is in the eye of the beholder and it’s very much a your mileage may vary type of thing.
-Ultimately, you’re looking at a 25 minute experience plus a lightsaber for $200 plus the effort of snagging a reservation or waiting in line to do Savi’s Workshop.
+Ultimately, you’re looking at a 25 minute experience plus a lightsaber for over $200, plus the effort of snagging a reservation or waiting in line to do Savi’s Workshop.

 This brings us to the capacity of Savi’s Workshop, which is abysmal.
 There’s a lot to be said for the intimate environment of the workshop, which definitely enhances the show.
 Nevertheless, the decision to make this a single room (rather than modeling it after multi-room meet & greets) is a puzzling one.
 The result is a shop with an hourly capacity of under 50 lightsabers.